-In 2020 and 2019, the Company entered into certain license agreements that provide rights to the Company for the development and commercialization of products in the functional neurosurgery field.
-Under the terms of those certain license agreements, the Company paid an aggregate \$0.6 million to the licensors upon execution of the license agreements for access to the underlying technologies and will make future payments based on the achievement of regulatory and commercialization milestones as defined in the license agreements.
-In the fourth quarter of 2020, the Company determined that the technology underlying the licensing rights acquired in 2019 was unlikely to be of future benefit.
-As a result, the Company recorded an impairment charge of \$0.1 million, representing the unamortized balance of its investment in the licensing rights, which is included in amortization and depreciation in the accompanying 2020 consolidated statement of operations.
+The Company is a party to a license agreement which provides rights to the Company for the development and commercialization of products.
+Under the term of the license agreement, the Company paid an aggregate \$0.8 million to the licensor upon execution of the license agreement for access to the underlying technology and will make future payments based on the achievement of regulatory and commercialization milestones as defined in the license agreement.
+In 2022, the Company made a payment of \$0.6 million to the licensor for the achievement of a regulatory milestone, which acts as a prepayment for future royalties.

-In conformity with Accounting Standards Codification Section 350, "Intangibles - Goodwill and Other," the Company amortizes its investment in the license rights described above over an expected useful life of five years.
+In conformity with Accounting Standards Codification Section 350, "Intangibles - Goodwill and Other," the Company amortizes its investment in the upfront license rights described above over an expected useful life of five years, or as commercial sales occur for the royalty prepayment.
+In addition, the Company periodically evaluates the recoverability of its investment in the license rights and records an impairment charge in the event such evaluation indicates that the Company's investment is not likely to be recovered